Google

 An excellent book for children and young people, to help them understand their various problems and use the tips to help, this book is a must have book for adults to give to a child to encourage, support and make them feel valued.
 A great boost to any child's self-esteem.

-Sarah-Jayne Bass (formally Caroline Hensby) - adders.org
+Sarah-Jayne Bass (formerly Caroline Hensby) - adders.org

 Home